Employee Discrimination Lawyer FAQs

-What must I prove in an employment discrimination case to win?
+What must I prove to win an employment discrimination case?

 What is a “protected characteristic?”